OpenCyphal/pycyphal/docs/pages/architecture.rst

 that is, PyUAVCAN can't be put onboard a vehicle, but it can be put onto the computer of an engineer or a researcher building said vehicle to help them implement, understand, validate, verify, and diagnose its onboard network.

-Hence, PyUAVCAN trades off simplicity and constraindness (desirable for embedded systems) for extensibility and repurposeability (desirable for user-facing software).
+Hence, PyUAVCAN trades off simplicity and constrainedness (desirable for embedded systems) for extensibility and repurposeability (desirable for user-facing software).
 The library consists of a transport-agnostic core which implements the higher levels of the UAVCAN protocol, DSDL code generation, and object serialization.